chandarepo/react-redux-demo/README.md

-#This project Connects back end SpringBoot API.
+#This project Connects back end SpringBoot project.
 [API](https://github.com/chandarepo/SpringBootProject)

 It converts a given decimal number to Roman, binary, hexa and Hindi